Ended your business? Here is what to do after deregistering from KVK

 Once you have deregistered with KVK, you remain responsible for keeping your records.
 You must retain these documents so that the Tax Administration can inspect them if necessary.

-• You must keep all business records, such as invoices, bank statements, and contracts, for at least 7 years.
+- You must hold on to all business records, such as invoices, bank statements, and contracts, for at least 7 years.

 Your bank will automatically be notified when you deregister with KVK.
 You will usually receive a message from the bank about this.

-4. Check that you have cancelled your contracts and insurance policies
+Check that you have cancelled the contracts and insurance policies

 Check whether you might still have a subscription or contract running by mistake, or whether you have failed to transfer it.

-• Put agreements in writing and check the notice periods so that you don’t face any surprises.
+- Put agreements in writing and check the notice periods so that you do not face any surprises.

-5. Delete your professional online profiles and let your network know
+Delete your professional online profiles and inform your network

 Close your digital channels and actively inform your network.